KnowageLabs/Knowage-Documentation/administrator-guide/ka_Scheduler.rst

    Left: scheduler main page.
 Right: New activity GUI

 Give a name and a description to the new activity.
-Then select the documents that compose it by clicking on the “Plus” icon and selecting them from the pop up wizard, see Figure below
+Then select the documents that compose it by clicking on the “Plus” icon and selecting them from the pop up wizard, see Figure below.

 .. figure:: media/image42.png